Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media

 \section{Introduction}

-The internet stands as one of the most significant inventions of the 20th century.
+The Internet stands as one of the most significant inventions of the 20th century.
 Among other benefits, it democratizes access to information and facilitates unprecedented ease of communication.
-However, its use also yields adverse effects for users.
-It serves as a catalyst for addictive behaviors, for instance, tied to social media \cite{YoungUsersSocialMediaAddiction2021, OnlineSocialNetworkAddiction2015}, online gaming \cite{young2009understanding}, or pornography \cite{love2015neuroscience}.
-Social media, in particular, often triggers negative emotions like dissatisfaction, envy~\cite{de_vries_social_2018}, and anxiety~\cite{YoungUsersSocialMediaAddiction2021}.
-These emotional responses can spiral into severe mental health issues such as depression~\cite{DepressionAmongYoungAdults2016}, suicidal thoughts~\cite{YoungUsersSocialMediaAddiction2021}, and anorexia~\cite{syed-abdul_misleading_2013}, particularly among younger users.
-Moreover, users consider the internet as a distraction affecting work performance \cite{Gupta20161165} and well-being \cite{BurkeRelationshipFacebookWellBeing2016}, leading to a desire to reduce their time spent online \cite{lyngs2022goldilocks}.
+However, alongside these benefits, its use can also yield adverse effects for users.
+Research increasingly links it to forms of addiction, including social media \cite{YoungUsersSocialMediaAddiction2021, OnlineSocialNetworkAddiction2015}, online gaming \cite{young2009understanding}, and pornography \cite{love2015neuroscience}.
+This pattern of behavior, termed problematic Internet use (PIU), involves difficulty controlling Internet activity.
+While prevalence estimates vary, recent data highlight the growing scale of the issue.
+For instance, PIU rates among adults are estimated at 10.1\% in the United Kingdom and 10.4\% in the United States \cite{lopez2023problematic}, and are even higher among adolescents (e.g., 31\% in Canada \cite{lavoie2023relationship}).
+Users also report that the Internet distracts from work \cite{Gupta20161165} and wellbeing \cite{BurkeRelationshipFacebookWellBeing2016}, leading many to seek ways to reduce their usage \cite{lyngs2022goldilocks}.

-To support users in managing their internet use, various tools have been introduced through research \cite{kim2019goalkeeper,ko2015nugu,lu2024interactout}, apps \cite{freedom,ColdTurkey,SelfControl}, or mobile operating systems \cite{Apple2023}.
-However, this technology faces a significant limitation: The restrictions imposed by such tools are overly strict, which can lead to psychological reactance and prompt users to circumvent them~\cite{LyngsHackMyself2020}.
-Consequently, researchers suggest that effective interventions should be enforcing enough to change users' behavior without feeling too coercive~\cite{lyngs2022goldilocks}.
+To support users in managing their Internet consumption, a variety of tools have been introduced through research \cite{kim2019goalkeeper,ko2015nugu,lu2024interactout} and commercial products \cite{freedom,ColdTurkey,SelfControl,Apple2023}.
+However, these tools often impose strict restrictions (e.g., time limits) that provoke psychological reactance and are frequently circumvented~\cite{LyngsHackMyself2020}.
+Consequently, researchers argue that effective interventions should be sufficiently enforcing to change behavior without being perceived as overly coercive~\cite{lyngs2022goldilocks}.